Bhargava-Aadit/Stopwatch-WebApp/README.md

-# Stopwatch-App
+# Stopwatch-WebApp
-This is a Stopwatch App with the functions Start, Stop and Reset with a fairly basic design
+This is a Stopwatch Web App with the functions Start, Stop and Reset with a Fairly Basic Design